ZenderB3D/pp_docs/docs/Features/pistonsnaptool.md

 >Note, you can also re-snap a piston that was already constrained.
 If you have two empties selected and make a selection in the pop up menu, you will append/instantiate and start the snap modal.

 >The target empties have to be aligned along their local Y axes.
+You can use the track to operator for this.

 >It also 'restores' a piston to its default set up, so that the B empty is a child of the armature again before it gets snapped.